 LEVADA DA ROCHA VERMELHA WATERFALL HIKE DETAILS

-Hike Incline: Total incline for the official hike is 280 meters but for me with the stairs and the slightly alternate route was 600 meters.
+- Hike Incline: Total incline for the official hike is 280 meters but for me, the stairs and the slightly alternate route were 600 meters.

 HOW TO GET TO LEVADA DA ROCHA VERMELHA

 The Levada da Rocha Vermelha is on the western side of Madeira Island, just a 15-minute drive from the town of Calheta.
 If you are coming from Funchal, you expect the drive to take you 45-minutes.
 The pin was accurately placed on Google Maps so I have shared that with you below to help you plan your route.
 There was parking at the trailhead but there was no official sign to start this hike.
 I relied heavily on the official map on the Madeira Hiking App to find the trailhead and the direction in which the route began.

 MY EXPERIENCE ON THE LEVADA DA ROCHA VERMELHA HIKE